3 Shades of Blue

 3 Shades of Blue is the final album recorded as leader by American jazz saxophonist Johnny Hodges featuring performances recorded in 1970 with vocalist Leon Thomas and composer/arranger Oliver Nelson and first released on the Flying Dutchman label.
 The album was rereleased in 1989 under Nelson's leadership as Black, Brown and Beautiful with additional tracks.

 Reception

 The Allmusic site awarded the album 3 stars.
+Dan Morgenstern awarded the album 4 stars in a contemporary review for DownBeat, praising it as a worthy addition to Hodges' body of work which cemented his impressive legacy.